EmilVl6/Speech-Emotion-Classification-by-utilizing-a-Convolutional-Neural-Network/README-(Methodology).md

  - Exploring advanced CNN architectures or additional audio processing techniques to improve the performance of the model.
  - Fine-tuning the CNN model and optimize hyperparameters to achieve better results.

 By incorporating these audio processing techniques and using a CNN model for speech emotion recognition, we can effectively extract meaningful features and train a model to accurately classify emotions in speech.
+Eventually achieving an accuracy of 0.92 :)